-We are responsible for deciding how over £300m of taxpayers’ money is spent on the health of people who live in Oldham.
+We are responsible for deciding how over £300m of taxpayers’ money is spent on the health of people who live in Oldham and the surrounding area.

 We are a membership organisation, with every family doctor in Oldham as our members.
 A Governing Body makes the overall decisions about what services to spend NHS money on.
 This Governing Body is made up of local doctors and other health professionals as well as lay representatives, all of who, had to apply for a role.

 All local doctors have signed an agreement with the Governing Body, which demonstrates their commitment to delivering our aims, objectives and plans.

 Our vision is to improve health and healthcare for the people of Oldham by commissioning the highest quality healthcare services, provided near to the patient, in an integrated fashion and representing best value for money.

 - To improve the health of the people of Oldham

 - To improve the care they receive and their experience of it

 - To deliver best value for money by using our resources effectively

 We have also developed some core values, which have been developed from those of the NHS Constitution and reflect the culture we need to underpin our overarching aim and objectives.
 Click here to find out more.